 Sacramento Area Running Trails – Descriptions of running trails along the lower American River and near Foresthill, from the Buffalo Chips Running Club.
 Buffalo Chips is a Sacramento area running club that embraces speedy runners, recreational joggers, and walkers.
 They also have an active youth program, the Chip Youths.

 Tahoe Mountain Milers Running Club – Lake Tahoe area running club for all ages and abilities.
-Training runs, fun runs, track workouts and adventure runs.
-Site includes maps of favorite Tahoe area runs.
-For detailed weekly information regarding upcoming run schedule and other events, check site or call the club hotline at (530) 541-5122.
+Training runs, fun runs, track workouts, and adventure runs.
+The site includes maps of favorite Tahoe area runs.
+For detailed weekly information regarding upcoming run schedules and other events, check the site or call the club hotline at (530) 541-5122.

 Western States Endurance Run – This 100-mile run along the Western States Trail starts at Squaw Valley, California.
 The trail runs down the North Fork of the Middle Fork of the American River drainage, crossing the main stem of the Middle Fork below Ruck-a-Chucky, and re-crossing at No Hands Bridge on its way to the Auburn finish line.